m-bra/upm/doc/6 Commands.md

 **`search [--first | --one] [--all] [<servers>] <package-identifier>`**

-Search the given servers or all registered servers (if no server is given) for the global `package-identifier` and print all matching packages.
+Search the given servers or all registered servers (if no server is given) for the maintained `package-identifier` and print all matching packages.
 If `--first` is given, it will only print the first matching packages.
 If `--one` is given, it will fail if there is not exactly one matching package.
 Unless `--all` is given, it will print only the highest version for each package name.